acubeLab/k2tree/README.md

 ### Matrices represented as bitarrays

 The library also contains the code for compressing and operating on boolean matrices using a bitarray, ie using one bit per entry plus a small overhead.
 To make the interchange between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
 Hence, a program using the k2 format can be transformed into one using the bitarray format by redefining a few constats.
 See the use of the `B128MAT` compilation constant in the source files `k2comp.c` and `k2mult.c` and in the `makefile`.
 Creation of bitarray matrices is currently not supported for textual input matrices.
+Since bitarray representation does not take advantage of sparsity, he largest supported size is $2^30$.

 The programs `b128comp.x` and `b128mult.x` work exactly like  `k2comp.c` and `k2mult.c` except that they use the bitarray representation instead of the k2 format.